2025 Auckland Rugby League season: Round 1

 The Mt Albert Lionesses easily beat the new Mangere East Lady Hawks side at Cornwall Park 2.
 Anastasia Sekene scored three tries, and Lua Hakofa and Jade Tuilaepa both scored doubles for the winners.
 Paulina Morris-Ponga converted eight of their ten tries.
 In an even match on the Cornwall Park 1 field the reigning champion Papakura Sea Eagles held on for a 6 point win after leading 20-0 midway through the first half.
-Former New Zealand Warriors and New Zealand womens player Amber-Jessie Kani scored a try for the Sea Eagles.
+Former New Zealand Warriors and New Zealand women's player Amber-Jessie Kani scored a try for the Sea Eagles.
 The match was live streamed on the Auckland Rugby League You Tube channel.

 Round 3

 At Fowlds Park the Lionesses scored an easy win.
 They led 28-10 at halftime before easing out to a 38 point win.
 Patisepa Kengike scored a hat-trick and Anastasia Sekene getting a double.
 Palina Morris-Ponga converted six of their tries.
 There were thirteen tries scored at Walter Massey Park though only one was converted (by Tiana Thompson).
 For the visiting 'Leopards Ladies' they had nine different try scorers making up their 36 points while for the 'Lady Hawks' Kalonikakala Fifita scored a second half double.